cyanskies/another-toml-cpp/README.md

 	auto table_name = second_child.as_string();
 ```

-Some nodes don't have names, such as arrays or inline tables that are nested within arrays.
+Some nodes don't have names, such as arrays or inline tables that are nested within arrays, these nodes
+will return an empty string.

 Once you have a value node you can convert it into a usable c++ type.
 TOML types correspond to the following c++ types: